-- attract and retain individuals with superior ability and managerial experience; - align executive officers' incentives with our corporate strategies, business objectives and the long-term interests of our stockholders; and - increase the incentive to achieve key strategic performance measures by linking incentive award opportunities to the achievement of performance objectives and by providing a portion of total compensation for executive officers in the form of ownership in the company.
+- · attract and retain individuals with superior ability and managerial experience; - · align executive officers' incentives with our corporate strategies, business objectives and the long-term interests of our stockholders; and - · increase the incentive to achieve key strategic performance measures by linking incentive award opportunities to the achievement of performance objectives and by providing a portion of total compensation for executive officers in the form of ownership in the company.

 Our compensation committee is primarily responsible for establishing and approving, or recommending for approval by the Board of Directors, the compensation for all of our executive officers.
 The compensation committee oversees our compensation and benefit plans and policies, administers our equity incentive plans and reviews and approves, or recommends for approval by the Board of Directors, annually all compensation decisions relating to all of our executive officers, including our chief executive officer.
-The compensation committee considers recommendations from our chief executive officer regarding the compensation of our executive officers other than himself.
+The compensation committee typically considers, and during 2016 did consider, recommendations from our chief executive officer regarding the compensation of our executive officers other than himself.
 Our compensation committee has the authority under its charter to engage the services of a consulting firm or other outside advisor to assist it in designing our compensation programs and in making compensation decisions and has engaged Arnosti Consulting to provide these services.
+The compensation committee reviewed compensation assessments provided by Arnosti Consulting compensation to that of a group of peer companies within our industry and met with Arnosti Consulting to discuss compensation of our executive officers, including the chief executive officer, and to receive input and advice.
+The compensation committee has considered the adviser independence factors required under SEC rules as they relate to Arnosti Consulting and does not believe Arnosti Consulting's work in 2016 raised a conflict of interest.